Last Updated on May 30, 2023 by Kristin

 For many travelers, there’s a moment of dread when they get to the rental car counter and wonder how much insurance coverage they need.
-If you have State Farm auto insurance for your primary vehicle, it’s reassuring to know that you’re covered for rental cars with one caveat: You’re only covered to the limits of your personal vehicle’s auto policy.
+Does State Farm car insurance cover rental cars?
+If you have State Farm insurance for your primary vehicle, it’s reassuring to know that you’re covered for rental cars with one caveat: You’re only covered to the limits of your personal vehicle’s auto policy.

 What to Know About State Farm and Rental Cars

 The State Farm website states that, for most people renting a car for personal use, buying insurance from the rental car company “is probably a waste of money.”
 You’re covered to the limits of your own policy.
 That means if you drive a brand new full-size car and rent a compact car, you’re good to go.
 But if you drive an older, modest vehicle and rent a new model with many bells and whistles, it gets tricky.